jphong125/stellaapic/Writerside/topics/Jackpot-win.md

 # Jackpot Win (Reserved for future development)

 ## Overview
-Using this method a Pragmatic Play system will notify Casino Operator about Jackpot winning.
+Using this method a Lucky Monaco system will notify Casino Operator about Jackpot winning.
 Operator should handle the transaction in their system and send the jackpot win transaction id back to the Lucky Monaco.

 Important: The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.
 For retries actual player's balance should be returned.